Program Description

 Evaluate and treat life-threatening events according to established life support protocols such as Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS), and Pediatric Advanced Life Support (PALS)

 Upon program completion, students will meet the requirements to take the National Certification Examination, administered by the National Commission for the Certification of Anesthesiologist Assistants (NCCAA).
-After passing, graduates become Certified Anesthesiologist Assistants.
+After passing, graduates become certified anesthesiologist assistants.

 Accreditation

-CAAHEP is located at 9355 113st N. #7709, Seminole Florida, 33775, and can be reached at 727.210.2350 or at mail@caahep.org.
 The CAAHEP website is www.caahep.org.
-ARC-AA can be reached at 612.836.3311 or at arc-aa@arc-aa.org.
+ARC-AA can be reached at (612) 836-3311 or at arc-aa@arc-aa.org.

 General Admission Requirements for the MSA Program